 Your first step towards Landfill grant funding is to find out whether your location qualifies.
-Do this by inputting your post code (for the relevant community building) to these websites:
+Do this by inputting the post code for the relevant community building and checking the funding criteria on the following websites:

-If you decide to apply for a Landfill grant for your church you must register your project on the Consents site.
+If you decide to apply for a Landfill grant for your church, you must register a project on the Property Consents website.
 Click here for information about Consents and Connexional Property grants.

 Applying for a Landfill grant